Optimal two-qubit gates in recurrence protocols of entanglement purification: Results

 where

 with the Pauli matrix $\sigma_x$ and the identity map $\mathbb{I}_2$, is crucial for the CNOT gate.
 This is the transformation, which transforms a Werner state in Eq.~\eqref{eq:wernerstate} into the state in Eq.~\eqref{eq:example1}.
-Now, if one applies Eq.~\eqref{eq:localtr} before all iterations of the protocol involving only the CNOT gate, then the same curves are obtained as in Fig.~\ref{fig:TWerner}.
-This means that there are more optimal protocols, which yield the same results, and our approach can find them.
-Thus, the analytically tractable CNOT-based protocol can be used as a benchmark to test the numerical accuracy of our method.
-Our numerics show at least a $2$ decimal accuracy until the third iteration, but up to the fourth iteration, there is a breakdown in the numerical accuracy.
+Now if one applies Eq.~\eqref{eq:localtr} before all iterations of the protocol involving only the CNOT gate, then the same curves are obtained as in Fig.~\ref{fig:TWerner}.
+This means that there are more optimal protocols which yield the same results and our approach can find them.

 The one-parameter family of states in Eq.~\eqref{eq:example1} has the same concurrence as the Werner state.
 Therefore, we consider the Werner state to be our next application.
 In Fig.~\ref{fig:Werner} numerical results are presented for the average cost function $\bar{f}$ and the overall success probability which exhibit the same behavior found for the one-parameter family of states in Eq.~\eqref{eq:example1}.
 In this case, one can note an improvement of $0.04$ in $\bar{f}$ after $N=3$ iterations.
 This is less than the previously obtained value of $0.09$ shown in Fig.~\ref{fig:TWerner}.
-Furthermore, this is accompanied by another numerical inaccuracy: the overall success probability at $\mathcal{C}=1$ is less than one.
-Given these results, the proposed method can find optimal entangling two-qubit gates for at least two iterations.
-It is also clear from these tests that the algorithm is always reducing $\bar{f}$, but from $N=3$ iterations this might be not an optimal improvement of the concurrence.
-This originates from the fact that the gradient $\nabla f (\boldsymbol{\alpha})$, see Eq.~\eqref{eq:f}, is almost flat in the neighborhood of $\mathcal{C}=1$ for $N>2$ iterations and thus the numerical search for the optimal gate, i.e, the search for $\boldsymbol{\alpha}^* \in \mathbb{R}^{15}$, becomes inefficient.
+Furthermore, this is accompanied by another numerical inaccuracy: The overall success probability at $\mathcal{C}=1$ is less than one.
+Given these results, the proposed method can find optimal entangling two-qubit gates for at least three iterations.
+It is also clear from these tests that the algorithm is always reducing $\bar{f}$, but from $N=3$ iterations this might not be an optimal improvement of the concurrence.
+This originates from the fact that the gradient $\nabla f (\boldsymbol{\alpha})$ [see Eq.~\eqref{eq:f}] is almost flat in the neighborhood of $\mathcal{C}=1$ for $N>2$ iterations and thus the numerical search for the optimal gate, i.e, the search for $\boldsymbol{\alpha}^* \in \mathbb{R}^{15}$, becomes inefficient.